 \subsection{Confidence Properties of Various Robust Models}

-MixedNUTS is built upon the observation that robust models are more confident in correct predictions than incorrect ones. \Cref{fig:conf_sota} confirms this property across existing models with diverse structures trained with different loss functions across various datasets, and hence MixedNUTS is applicable for a wide range of base model combinations.
-For a fair confidence margin comparison, all logits are standardized to zero mean and identity variance (corresponding to $\hln (\cdot)$) before converted to probabilities. \Cref{sec:margin_hist} presents histograms to offer more margin distribution details.
+MixedNUTS is built upon the observation that robust models are more confident in correct predictions than incorrect ones. \Cref{fig:conf_sota} confirms this property across existing models with diverse structures trained with different loss functions across various datasets, and hence MixedNUTS is applicable for a wide range of base {\parfillskip=0pt \parskip=0pt }

+classifier combinations.
+For a fair confidence margin comparison, all logits are standardized to zero mean and identity variance (corresponding to $\hln (\cdot)$) before converted into probabilities. \Cref{sec:margin_hist} presents histograms to offer more margin distribution details.

 \Cref{fig:conf_sota} illustrates that existing CIFAR-10 and -100 models have tiny confidence margins for mispredictions and moderate margins for correct predictions, implying that most mispredictions have a close runner-up class.
-Compared to CIFAR models, ImageNet classifiers have higher overall margins, with the property of more confidence in correct predictions than incorrect ones still present.
-Since the logits are standardized before Softmax, the higher overall confidence suggests that ImageNet models often do not have a strong confounding class despite having more classes, and their non-predicted classes' probabilities spread more evenly.
+ImageNet classifiers also have higher confidence in correct predictions than incorrect ones.
+However, while the logits are always standardized before Softmax, the ImageNet models have higher overall margins than the CIFAR ones.
+This observation indicates that ImageNet models often do not have a strong confounding class despite having more classes, and their non-predicted classes' probabilities spread more evenly.